caohch-1/CS277-Introduction-to-Data-Science-and-FinTech/README.md

 |   |--PLRperiodic.py 		/* Files for PLR Periodicity Evaluation
 |   |--predictor.py 		/*Files for price prediction based on clustering
 |   |--read.py 				/*Files for getting raw dataset and preprocessing
+|   |--strategy.py   /*Files for generate strategy and do evaluate simulation
 ```